 We don't just want to encourage nature though - we also want to make a garden for everyone to enjoy - even just as a place to sit and ponder.

-In 2015, our meadow beds were full of wildlife but also incredibly popular with people of all ages.
+Since 2015, our meadow beds have been full of wildlife but also incredibly popular with people of all ages.